maelyg/ONTViSc-hands-on-training/README.md

 # ONTViSc-hands-on-training
 ## Example of short amplicon product

-**Sample ONT009** is a short amplicon for Rubus yellow net virus (~100 bp) which failed Sanger sequencing.
-It was derived using degenerate primers.
+**Sample ONT009** is a rubus sample which is infected with Rubus yellow net virus.
+A short amplicon was derived using degenerate primers which enable to separate endogenous versus exogenous RYNV.
+The product is ~100 bp and fails Sanger sequencing.

 | Primer Name | Primer type | Primer sequence (5’-3’) |
 | --- | --- | --- |